TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 your choice.

-If you are using Ubuntu Linux 18.04 or higher, everything should be ok after calling `sudo apt-get install git docker docker-compose` once.
+If you are using Ubuntu Linux 18.04 or higher, everything should be ok after calling `sudo apt-get install git docker` once.
 For other Linux distributions including older releases of Ubuntu, users should have a look at the Docker homepage to see how to update to a recent version.
 It usually involves adding some other package repository and updating / installing using it.
 Make sure your local user is a member of the `docker` group, else the script will fail with something like